-The Institution's Career Services Department will assist students in their job search.
+Blake Austin College assists students in their job search.
 Career services include assistance with resume writing, interviewing, identifying job openings, and other job search activities.
 Career services offered by the Institution are not an obligation or guarantee of employment.
 If a student fails to attend a job interview arranged by the Career Services Department, the service may no longer be available to that student.